ReichtumQian/notes-on-ielts/pages/Fate Stay Night Day1 Part1.md

   battlefield from a movie.
   ―――But that didn't last long either.
   The fire had died down by the time the sun rose.
-  The tall wall of flame had shortened, and most of the buildings had fallen.
+  The tall wall of flame火焰 had shortened, and most of the buildings had fallen.
   ...It felt strange, being the only thing in that place that still had its original form.
   I was the only one still alive around here.
-  I must have been really lucky, or my house was built in a very lucky spot.
+  I must have been really lucky, or my house was built in a very lucky spot位置.
   I don't know which it was, but the point is, I was the only one left alive.
   I felt that since I survived, I should live on.
   I started walking aimlessly, because I thought it would be dangerous just